 7. To use this signature on other tests and surveys (as applicable), check the Copy customer signature to service location box.

 8. Add any images, photos or documents as needed in the Attachments section.

 9. After you have entered the test results, click Complete Test to generate a PDF test report.
 You can also click Save Test if you need to come back later to enter additional data.

-Note: Clicking Complete Test doesn't automatically send this test to the purveyor.
+Clicking Complete Test doesn't automatically send this test to the purveyor.
 An Admin user needs to approve the test and then submit it.
-Click here for more information about approving test reports and here to learn more about submitting them.
+See our articles about approving test reports and submitting test reports to learn more.